 India has a rich culture and history, and this is often best displayed in the many traditional markets in India.
 In a world where buying anything is just a click away, these bazaars and markets are like an echo of an older era that still continues to exist.

 These often labyrinthine markets have been a vital part of Indian culture, trade and social life for centuries, through the Mughal and British eras.
-They are also an excellent place to buy everything from clothes to jewellery, fruits and vegetables, street food and much more.
+Whether you are a shopaholic or not, you still need to experience the vibe of these markets.
+The Indian marketplace is often chaotic and bustling, there is always something going on.
+The sights, sounds and smells are all stimulating and unique to the beautiful chaos that is India.
+They are also an excellent place to buy everything from clothes to jewellery, fruits and vegetables, street food and much more – all in one place.
 Just remember, bargaining is part and parcel of this experience!
-Here are 11 traditional markets in India.

 Chandni Chowk is one of the oldest markets in India.
 This busy market dates back to the 17th-century when it was established by the Mughal Emperor Jahangir and his daughter Jahanara.
 The endless shops sell all kinds of things, such as jewellery, perfumes, traditional clothes, wedding paraphernalia, leather goods, electronics, spices, antiques, souvenirs and knick-knacks, as well as delicious food.
 Don’t miss the Khari Baoli, the largest wholesale spice market in Asia.

 2. Devaraja Market, Mysore – A Bustling Market For Everyday Needs